Curve counting via stable objects in derived categories of Calabi-Yau 4-folds: Heuristic explanations of the main conjecture

 \section{Heuristic explanations of the main conjecture}

 Our main conjecture~\ref{main conj} is difficult to prove, due to the difficulties of $\mathrm{DT}_4$-virtual classes and the absence of wall-crossing formulae available in Donaldson invariants~\cite{Moc} and Donaldson-Thomas invariants~\cite{JS, KS}.
-Here we give heuristic explanations of our main conjecture from the viewpoint of ideal geometry, wall-crossing argument and a virtual push-forward formula.
+Here we give heuristic explanations of our main conjecture from the viewpoint of ideal geometry, master space argument and a virtual push-forward formula.